julesjulesjules/vaxx_maps_anyone/README.md

 * Census Tract and County Line Shapefiles - this data is not stored, but is regularly pulled via ```tidycensus```; both 2010 and 2020 options are available

 [Tidycensus Information](<https://walker-data.com/tidycensus/>)

+---

+### Notes:

+* The created map can be downloaded as an interactive .html document using the "Download Map" button.
+The map will be saved as ```map_out.html``` in your Downloads folder.